-With COVID quarantining an outstanding amount of people’s career, now could be the perfect opportunity to figure out a new career path.
+With COVID quarantining an outstanding amount of peoples’ careers, now is the perfect opportunity to plan for a new career in 2021.
 One that you have dreamed about.
 Below you will find some key tips on how to prepare for a new career in 2021.

 Working from home has forced a lot of change on job seekers — regular methods of job search have been seriously impacted, and the competitive environment has increased ten-fold.
 If you are going to get after this new career, you have to make it a focused part of your energy.
 Here’s how.

 How to prepare for a new career begins with a good overall Spring-cleaning of all things technological!
 Purge and streamline all your feeds.
 You cannot be everywhere, all of the time.
 So choose your platforms wisely, and and upgrade your functionality to the best of your ability.
 If you can add in some E-Comm, you’re doing GREAT! 🙂 Clear out any digital media clutter at the same time.

 And then decide what you REALLY need in terms of tech in your life.
 The most important aspect of career planning for 2021, is that you have up-to-date technology to work with.
 To manage your career pursuits and online interactions with ease, it’s strongly recommended that you maximize your broadband, upgrade all software and hardware programs on your desktop, and download any necessary apps to your mobile!